-Note: Because Notion’s integration is in beta, there are specific installation instructions to keep in mind.
+Note: This integration has specific installation instructions to keep in mind.
 Consult our Help Center to learn more.

 Next, pick the blocks of work you want to connect.
 On one side, you’ll pick the Notion CRM you just build.
 On the other, you’ll pick a contact folder in Outlook.

 Then, set your flow direction.
 For most use cases, two-way flows are ideal.
 They’ll allow Unito to automatically create new work items in both tools.
 But for this use case, you can use a one-way flow from Outlook to Notion.